rishabhjain2510/DataMuse---Chart-Recommendation-System/README.md

 - **Flask** team for the lightweight web framework
 - **Tailwind CSS** for the utility-first CSS framework
 - **Anime.js** for smooth animations
+- **Codroidhub** for providing mentorship, resources, and the opportunity to develop this project

 ---